nylssoft/MynaBackup/README.md

 ## Overview

-An application to backup files for Windows using WPF with .NET Core and Entity Framework Core.
+An application to backup files for Windows using WPF.

 ![screenshot](Screenshots/mynabackup.png)